sap-tutorials/Tutorials/tutorials/hxe-ua-getting-started-vm/hxe-ua-getting-started-vm.md

 6. When prompted to **Retype new password**, enter your strong password again.

 7. A configuration script will run if this is the first login.
-It will prompt you for a new `HANA database master` password, and ask for your proxy information if you are installing server + applications virtual machine.
-Enter a strong password and add your proxy information (if applicable).
+When prompted for **HANA database master password**, enter a strong password.

+    > **Tip:** Make a note of this password, since you'll need it later.
+You can enter the same password you used in step 5, or a new password.

-The configuration script changes the `SYSTEM` user password to your user-specified password.
-If you installed the server + applications virtual machine, it also changes the user passwords for these users to the same user-specified password:
+    Entering the **HANA database master password** changes the `SYSTEM` user password.
+If you installed the server + applications virtual machine, it also changes the user passwords for these users to the password you entered:

     - `XSA_ADMIN`

     - `XSA_DEV`

     - `XSA_SHINE`

     - `TEL_ADMIN`

-> **Tip:** Make a note of your user-specified password, since you'll need it later.
+    The configuration script does not change any user passwords in the tenant database.
+(The tenant database is stopped by default when you install SAP HANA 2.0, express edition.)
+If you start a tenant database at a later time, you must manually change user passwords in the tenant database.

+8. When prompted to **Confirm "HANA database master password"**, enter the strong password again.

+9. When prompted **Do you need to use the proxy server to access the internet?** enter Y or N.

+    - Contact your IT administrator for your company's proxy settings.
+If you are inside a corporate firewall, you might use a proxy for connecting to http and https servers.

+    - If **Y**, enter your proxy host name, proxy port number, and (if desired) a comma-separated list of hosts that do not need a proxy.
+Proxy host name needs a fully qualified domain name.

+    - You will check your proxy settings using HANA Cockpit later in this tutorial.

+10. When prompted to **Proceed with configuration?** enter **Y**.

+11. Wait for the success message **Congratulations!
+SAP HANA, express edition 2.0 is configured**.

 The configuration script does not change any user passwords in the tenant database.
 (The tenant database is stopped by default when you install SAP HANA 2.0, express edition.)
 If you start a tenant database at a later time, you must manually change user passwords in the tenant database.